 My name is Emily Lemming

-and I started this site.
 This site was created using MyHeritage.com.
 This is a great system that allows anyone like you and me to create a private site for their family, build their family tree and share family photos.
 If you have any comments or feedback about this site, please click here to contact me.
-Our family tree is posted online on this site!
-There are 652 names in our family site.
-The earliest event is the birth of Johann Junker

-(Dec 24 2012).
 The site was last updated on Nov 21 2013, and it currently has 29 registered member(s).
 If you wish to become a member too, please click here.
 Enjoy!

 |According to stories passed down by family members (in particular Claire Henry, youngest daughter of August and Minnie Rauf, and Phyllis Scherra, a grandduaghter), August and Minnie met on the ship as they traveled from Germany to the USA.
 However, according to the passenger lists of two different ships traveling from Bremen, Germany to Baltimore, Maryland, an August Rauf and a Minnie Meyer were passengers on different ships that arrived in Baltimore within 4 days of each other in early May, 1888.
 Consequently, it may be more likely that August and Minnie met just before leaving Bremen, Germany or just after arriving in Baltimore, Maryland, assuming they did not know each other in Hanover, Germany prior to their travels.|

 Clarie is an 85 year old white female who was born on May 4th, 1906.
 She was the youngest child in her family and had seven older brothers and sisters.
 There was a fifteen year age span between Claire and her eldest sibling.
 Her father, who was orphaned at age fourteen, worked for the C&O Railroad as a foreman for the car cleaners.
 Her mother was a housewife who stayed home to care for their eight children.
 Claire's parents were immigrants from Germany who came over on the same boat.
 She never knew any of her grandparents because they stayed in Germany and her parents did not speak of them very often.